 Dalton Public Schools has been struggling with revenue shortfalls from both state and local sources in recent years causing significant changes to operating budget expenditures.

-Dalton Public Schools’ five major funds are the General Fund, Special Funds, School Nutrition Funds, Capital Funds, and Debt Service with the General Fund of $68 million being the primary source of revenues and expenditures.
+Dalton Public Schools’ five major funds are the General Fund, Special Funds, School Nutrition Funds, Capital Funds, and Debt Service with the General Fund of $71 million being the primary source of revenues and expenditures.
 The Special Funds are $7 million and make up most of the district’s Federal and State grants.
-The School Nutrition Funds total around $5 million.
+The School Nutrition Funds are just over $5 million.
 The Capital Fund dollar amounts can vary depending upon the availability of resources and the particular projects in progress.
 Most of the Capital Fund projects are financed with an Education Special Purpose Local Option Sales Tax (ESPLOST) that may be augmented with General Fund resources from time to time.
 Currently, the district has one small Debt Service obligation of $150,000 annually that will be paid in full in fiscal year 2018.

 General Fund Revenues

-Dalton Public Schools property tax base is 71 percent industrial and commercial property, 25 percent residential, and 4 percent motor vehicles.
+Dalton Public Schools property tax base is 72 percent industrial and commercial property, 25 percent residential, and 3 percent motor vehicles.
 When the Dalton economy began to decline in 2010, the district experienced a loss in local revenue because of the declining tax digest.
 From 2009 to 2013, the City of Dalton tax digest declined by 8 percent resulting in the loss of $2.5 million in school funding.
 Losses in local property tax funding were compounded by the first year phased-in implementation of the Freeport exemption of 20 percent on commercial and industrial inventory which is an economic incentive intended for commercial and industrial growth.
 In 2011 the loss of local property tax revenue that was attributable to the Freeport exemption was $700,000.
-For 2015, the same 20 percent Freeport exemption is a loss of over $1 million in local property tax revenue.
+For 2016, the same 20 percent Freeport exemption is a loss of around $1 million in local property tax revenue.

 In a move to be sensitive to the financial situations of local property owners throughout the recession, the Dalton Board of Education held the millage rate steady for 6 years at 7.845 mills and drastically cut expenses.
 All the while, the district’s student enrollment continued to grow putting pressure on class size, program offerings, resources, and services.
 In 2015, the board approved its first millage rate increase in 10 years to 8.20 mills to meet the educational needs of Dalton students.
-That millage rate of 8.20 mills continues for the 2016 fiscal year.
+That millage rate of 8.20 mills continues for both the 2016 and 2017 fiscal year.

 General Fund Expenditures